onc-healthit/site-content/site-process.md

         * Release notes should be written in present-tense.
 See the Release Notes section for more information

 ## Release Day Process
-* If not already done, release notes must be created and added to https://github.com/onc-healthit/site-content/blob/master/ReleaseNotes.md, __before__ the release day Scrum so that the team can review them on the call
+* If not already done, release notes must be created and added to https://github.com/onc-healthit/site-content/blob/master/ReleaseNotes.md, __before__ the release day Scrum so that the team can review them on the call.
+Once the release is complete, Dan will merge the branch into master and delete the version branch.
+We may decide to rotate this responsibility in the future.
 * Ensure all tickets for the release are in their proper (current) location by 5pm eastern at the absolute latest
 * Identify what you will be handling for the release and present this at Scrum so that a plan for the release and team member's actions can be formed.
 This can likely be easily derived from the release notes
 * Find out if there is anything you can help out with otherwise in regards to deployment, github releases, site-content, etc.